Essential guide to the NFL play-offs

 "It's all about health going into the post-season," said Bell.
 "AJ Brown, Julio Jones and the man himself Derrick Henry might be back - if those guys are all on the field together then how do you stop that offence?"

 "This is my favourite team to watch," added two-time Super Bowl winner Umenyiora.
-"I love this football team, I love their culture and I love their identity
+"I love this football team, I love their culture and I love their identity.

 "They're 12-5 and half the season they didn't have a possible MVP candidate in Derrick Henry.
 The way this team plays, the swagger and their aggressiveness - this team is going to go far, and no matter what, I love watching this team play."